Nuveen Municipal Value Fund, Inc. (NUV) To Go Ex-Dividend on March 14th

 Nuveen Municipal Value Fund, Inc. (NYSE:NUV – Get Free Report) declared a monthly dividend on Friday, March 1st, Zacks reports.
-Investors of record on Friday, March 15th will be paid a dividend of 0.029 per share by the closed-end fund on Monday, April 1st.
-This represents a $0.35 dividend on an annualized basis and a yield of 3.98%.
-The ex-dividend date of this dividend is Thursday, March 14th.
+Stockholders of record on Friday, March 15th will be paid a dividend of 0.029 per share by the closed-end fund on Monday, April 1st.
+This represents a $0.35 annualized dividend and a dividend yield of 3.99%.
+The ex-dividend date is Thursday, March 14th.

 Nuveen Municipal Value Fund Price Performance